spacemeshos/smapp-lite/TestCases.md

 1. Ensure the Transactions History tab is visible and clickable.
 2. Verify that all transaction details (ID, status, sender, recipient, amount, fee, nonce, layer, epoch) match the backend data accurately.
-3. Check that the transactions history shows correct and detailed information for each transaction.
+3. Check that the transactions' history shows correct and detailed information for each transaction.
 4. Check that the records are clickable and open a more detailed view.
-5. Ensure that each transaction includes details such as Arrow icon (left for outgoing, right for incoming, down for self-spawn transactions), Truncated transaction ID, Transaction type (spend/spawn), Date in the format: YYYY-MM-DD HH, Layer and Epoch information, Transaction amount, Transaction cost.
+5. Ensure that each transaction includes details such as the "Arrow" icon (left for outgoing, right for incoming, down for self-spawn transactions), Truncated transaction ID, Transaction type (spend/spawn), Date in the format: YYYY-MM-DD HH, Layer and Epoch information, Transaction amount, Transaction cost.
 6. Ensure that the arrow icons are displayed correctly for each transaction type.
 7. Verify that the arrow icons are orange while the transaction is being processed.
 8. Ensure the arrow icons turn green once the transaction is applied/confirmed.